NCAR/ccpp-framework/doc/CCPPtechnical/source/CodeManagement.rst

 https://github.com/NCAR/ccpp-physics

 Users have read-only access to these repositories and as such cannot accidentally destroy any important (shared) branches of these authoritative repositories.
-Both CCPP repositories are public (no GitHub account required) and may be used directly to read or create forks.
+Both CCPP repositories and the SCM repositories are public (no GitHub account required) and may be used directly to read or create forks.
 Write permission is generally restricted, however.
-The SCM repository is private, to request access please send a message and your GitHub username to gmtb-help@ucar.edu.

-The primary development by GMTB, including the latest CCPP developments, are maintained in the following branches:
+The following branches are recommended for CCPP users and developers:

 +----------------------------------------+-------------------+
 | Repository (GMTB development version)  | Branch name       |